claudia-sushicat/claudia-sushicat/README.md

 ### ✨ Olá mundo!✨
 Hello World ~

-- 🔭 Working with Cybersecurity in purple team! (also doing red&blue team stuff ;u; ) / Trabalhando com Segurança da Informação em purple team :D ( também realizando processos de red e blue team )
+- 🔭 Working with Cybersecurity
 - 🌱~ Learning malware analysis and reverse engineering ~ Aprendendo mais sobre analise de malware, engenharia reversa  ~
 - ⚡DevSec > dev.
 Python, C, bash and powershell 4the win ~
 -  I'm very interested in Software Engineering field ~ / Tenho bastante interesse na área de engenharia de software
 - 💬  Writing about information security at Medium ;) / Escrevo alguma coisa lá no medium @asushi https://medium.com/@asushi
-- Currently working at Bank Of Communications (交通银行) BBM, Brazil.
  - Some f4cts about me:  You can contact me in english, portuguese, spanish, japanese or even in chinese * wich I know a little * it doesn't matter
  - Really love cats and sushi, most of my free time I spend with my cats, chillin' or playing guitar and videogames ~